TrashPandaCode/reports/pmpt-bv-final/chapters/experiments.typ

   - RMSE = $0.4517$
   - MAE = $0.3170$
   - R² = $-2.2477$
   - These results suggest that training from scratch on limited data yields suboptimal generalization, and that pretrained visual representations remain crucial for this task.
+The t-SNE analysis in @jojo_complex_results shows an unexplainable (but unwanted) structure in the learned feature space, while the prediction heatmap reveals a strong tendency toward mean prediction rather than capturing the true variation in RT60 values.

   #figure(caption: [From left to right: t-sne analysis, error distribution, prediction heatmap], grid(
     columns: 3,
     image("../images/experiments/jojo_complex/latent_vis.png"),
     image("../images/experiments/jojo_complex/error_distribution.png"),
     image("../images/experiments/jojo_complex/rt60_kde_heatmap.png"),
-  ))
+  ))<jojo_complex_results>

   *Baseline CNN (Simple Architecture):* A minimal convolutional model with just two convolutional layers followed by average pooling and a basic MLP head was trained from scratch: